 Trails and Trail Map

 The Breckenridge Nordic Center’s Trails are unique in the West.
 Just a minute’s drive from Downtown Breckenridge up Ski Hill Road, you’ll discover 1,400 acres of Cross Country Nordic and Snowshoeing trails.
-They travel in and through the town’s protected Cucumber Gulch Preserve and up in the High Country on New Nordic World under Peaks 6 and 7.
+They travel in and through the town’s protected Cucumber Gulch Preserve and up in the High Country in the New Nordic World under Peaks 6 and 7.

 The trails start at 9,800 feet and circumnavigate the area through pristine legend forests with soaring mountain views.
-Due to the Nordic Center’s high mountain location, it’s season runs from early November thru April – the longest in Colorado.
+Due to the Nordic Center’s high mountain location, it’s season runs from mid November thru April – the longest in Colorado.
 The consistent snow quality and kettle moraine topography terrain creates an exceptional destination for all types of Nordic sports and skill levels.

-There are over 30 kilometers of well-groomed Nordic trails with set tracks for traditional classic style skiing and skate lanes for freestyle Nordic skiing while snowshoers enjoy over 20 kilometers of trails.
+There are over 30 kilometers of well-groomed Nordic trails with set tracks for traditional classic style skiing and skate lanes for freestyle Nordic skiing while snowshoers enjoy over 20 kilometers of singletrack trails.

 Nestled on the *Upper trails are two destination huts, the Hallelujah Hut and Kathy’s Viewpoint Cabin/Sauna.
-The 18 X 18 hand hewn square log cabin called the Hallelujah Hut (shown below) was the original “Retort House” for burning gold ore into 20 lbs. gold blocks during historic mining days.
+The 18 X 18 hand hewn square log cabin called the Hallelujah Hut (shown below) was the original “Retort House” for smelting gold ore into 20 pound gold blocks during historic mining days of the late 1890’s.

 The trails are illustrated below and you can also click for a full size PDF of the map.

 New to cross county skiing or snowshoeing?
-We offer Nordic Lessons, Guided Snowshoe Adventure tours, and equipment rentals to get you quickly up to speed and enjoying our groomed trails and one of a kind mountain views of the Ten Mike Range and Continental Divide.
+We offer Nordic Lessons, Guided Snowshoe Adventure tours, and equipment rentals to get you quickly up to speed and enjoying our groomed trails and one of a kind mountain views of the Ten Mile Range and Continental Divide.

 At the end of your day, enjoy our beautiful handcrafted lodge with food and drink specials in our rustic family style lounge.